-Through the Atlas, overlap is noted in the southwest parts of the SCR Watershed Area (Chumash) and southeast (Tongva).
+Overlap is noted in the southwest parts of the SCR Watershed Area (Chumash) in the southeast (Tongva), and in the east (Serrano).
 Because of the long, complex and heartbreaking history of Native Americans in the Los Angeles region, there is understandably a variety of ways in which ancestral homelands are expressed and recognized today.